JudiniLabs/code-gpt-docs/docs/tutorial-basics/troubleshooting.md

 ## Unable to connect to the extension services from VPN
 - Issue:
-After installation, the CodeGPT extension cannot connect with you CodeGPT Plus account.
-Number of daily interaccions appears like -1 to -1.
+After installation, the CodeGPT extension cannot connect with your CodeGPT Plus account.
+The number of daily interactions appears to be -1 to -1.

 - Solution:
-CodeGPT accesses from the API service with the domain `api.codegpt.co` and its subdomains (such us `app.codegpt.co`).
-Some companies have firewall restrictions or contain restricted domain lists, in that sense, it will not be possible to synchronize the services if they are used from `VSCode` or any other IDE.
+CodeGPT accesses the API service with the domain `API. contempt.co` and its subdomains (such as `app. contempt.co`).
+Some companies have firewall restrictions or contain restricted domain lists, so it will not be possible to synchronize the services if they are used from VSCode or any other IDE.
-Consult with your IT provider to add our domain as allowed, or use the extension from networks without specific restrictions.
+Consult with your IT provider to add our domain as allowed or use the extension from networks without specific restrictions.

 ## Can't use the Marketplace agents
 - Issue: